Regional Downgradient Investigation

 Downgradient Investigation Field Work

 AECOM started its field work in the downgradient investigation in Spring 2016.
 Preliminary results confirm the presence of perchlorate in shallow groundwater along the Las Vegas Wash.
-To date, two Technical Memorandums have been finalized and will become part of NERT’s Remedial Investigation report.
-Field work to date includes:
+Finalized Technical Memorandums will become part of NERT’s Remedial Investigation report.
+Field work included:

-- One round of surface water and seep grab samples have been obtained, analyzed, and reported.
+• Surface water and seep grab samples obtained, analyzed, and reported.

-- Geophysical pilot testing of various geophysical methods has been completed to assess the ability to remotely sense the changes in geology with the subsurface.
-Field work was conducted during Winter 2016-2017 and a report is pending.
+• Geophysical pilot testing of various geophysical methods completed to assess the ability to remotely sense the changes in geology with the subsurface.
+Field work was conducted during Winter 2016-2017 .

 Downloadable Documents